 The entire process takes about 4-6 weeks from start to finish and is consisted of the following steps:

 - Evaluation of ovarian reserve: Assessing your ovarian reserve is important.
 An antral follicle count of 12 or higher and an AMH level of 1.2 ng/ml or higher suggest normal egg reserve.

 - Prestimulation cycle: During this cycle you will take birth control pills (BCP) to rest the ovaries and learn how to inject medications.
 This period can last 2-3 weeks.
 Patients with low egg reserve will not use BCP.

-- Egg retrieval: You will receive deep IV anesthesia for 20 minutes while eggs are aspirated from both ovaries through a thin needle on top of a vaginal ultrasound probe and will not feel or remember anything during retrieval procedure.
+- Egg retrieval: You will undergo deep IV anesthesia for 20 minutes while eggs are aspirated from both ovaries using a thin needle that is on top of a vaginal ultrasound probe.
+You will not feel or remember anything during retrieval procedure.
 You will wake up instantly after the prodecure is completed.
-Mild cramping discomfort may occur and can be treated by medications as needed.
-You will rest for 30 min before leaving.
-Due to anesthesia effect someone should drive you home that day.
+Mild cramping or discomfort may occur and can be treated by medications as needed.
+You will rest for about 30 min before being discharged.
+Due to the effects of anesthesia you will need to have someone available to drive you home after the procedure.
 You should be able to return to normal activity later that day.
-Over the next few days, you may feel mild abdominal discomfort and bloating sensations but these will likely resolve within 1-2 weeks.
+Over the next few days you may feel mild abdominal discomfort and bloating sensations but these will likely resolve within 1-2 weeks.

 - Egg freezing and storage: In the laboratory the following process will take place:

 - The eggs will first be stripped of attached cells and assessed for maturity.
 Only mature eggs will be frozen.
 Immature eggs are incubated in special media and observed for signs of maturity for later freezing.

 - Mature eggs are immersed in cryoprotectant solution to remove water from the egg cells (dehydration).

 - The ‘dehydrated’ eggs are put into specialized straws and flash frozen in milliseconds.